Azure/azure-powershell/src/HDInsight/HDInsight/help/Enable-AzHDInsightMonitoring.md

 ```

 ### -WorkspaceId
-The id of the Operations Management Suite(OMS) workspace.
+The id of the monitoring workspace.

 ```yaml
 Type: System.String